MLZ ist eine Kooperation aus:

 Why floating around?

-MLZ User Office taking photos during the poster session ;) © MICHA HOELZLE
+MLZ User Office taking photos during the poster session ;) © Micha Hoelzle

-MLZ User Office taking photos during the poster session ;) © MICHA HOELZLE
+MLZ User Office taking photos during the poster session ;) © Micha Hoelzle

 Due to fire protection regulations, the poster session had to be outsourced to an event location in downtown Aachen – beautifully located opposite the famous dome.
 This was also the reason for the lack of booths this time.
 But the MLZ User Office found some ways to advertise the upcoming User Meeting: All colleagues who had the pleasure to give talks showed a special slide, postcards materialised on the standing tables during the breaks, and finally a big poster welcomed the participants at the poster session.